broadinstitute/warp/pull_request_template.md

 _Give your PR a **concise** yet **descriptive** title._
 _Please explain the changes you made here._
 _Explain the **motivation** for making this change.
 What existing problem does the pull request solve?_
-_Mention any issues fixed, addressed or otherwise related to this pull request, including issue numbers or hard links for issues in other repos._
+_Mention any issues fixed, addressed, or otherwise related to this pull request, including issue numbers or hard links for issues in other repos._
 _You can delete these instructions once you have written your PR description._

 ----